One of the most common questions I get asked is: “How do I know if what I’m doing is the right career for me?“

 No matter how exhausted and mentally drained you feel (every career path will make you feel that way from time to time, no matter what), you have a lot of fun.

-Facing new challenges, learning new things, creating the impact you dream about is fun.
+Facing new challenges, learning new things, and creating the impact you dream about is fun.

 If you’re happy with what you’re doing, you lose track of time, at least every once in a while, while you’re doing your work.